xytovl/steam-runtime-tools/docs/ld-library-path-runtime.md

 ## The `heavy` runtime

-The `steamwebhelper` component that is used for the Steam user interface requires newer libraries than the ones available in `scout`.
-To avoid destabilizing `scout`, it has its own set of libraries, referred to as Steam Runtime 1½ `heavy`.
+Historically, the `steamwebhelper` component that is used for the Steam user interface used a newer `LD_LIBRARY_PATH` runtime, referred to as Steam Runtime 1½ `heavy`.

-This behaves in the same way as the `scout` runtime, but it contains fewer libraries (only the ones that are needed for the `steamwebhelper`), and it is newer than `scout` (it's based on Debian 8 instead of Ubuntu 12.04).
+It is now obsolete and is no longer included in Steam.

 Documentation in the `steamrt` "metapackage" provides [more information about heavy][heavy].